 - Call the doctor who sent you for your FNA if you have:

-- Swelling, warmth, redness, or drainage in the area of the biopsy that is getting worse
+- Swelling, warmth, redness, or drainage around your biopsy that’s getting worse

 - If you need to be seen by a doctor right away, go to your local emergency room or to MSK’s Urgent Care Center (UCC).
 The UCC is located at 425 East 67th Street (between York and First Avenues).